OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 here to register your

-application and obtain the necessary client credentials (client_id
+application and obtain the necessary client credentials (client_id and client_secret).

 To obtain an access token from OIDC, follow these steps: